 Living with MS--Housing Issues

-Handicap Accessible Home
+Modular-Handicap Accessible Home

-With this in mind, the following is a list of things to consider when planning and preparing for living with a possible disability.
+With this in mind, the following is a list of things to consider when planning and preparing for a future living with a possible disability.
 Of course you don't need to go out and purchase anything right now or begin making accommodations until you absolutely need to.
 But it would be a good idea to begin making tentative plans.

-Grab bars of course, and mirrors at seat level, would not only be a nice feature, but a necessary one for anyone in a wheelchair.
-All of these things should go on your wishlist, if you don't have them already.
-These along with anything else you can think of that would make life easier if you couldn't navigate stairs and needed extra help.
+All of these things should go on your wish list, if you don't have them on there already.
+These, along with anything else you can think of that would make life easier if you could no longer navigate your inaccessible home with stairs and needed extra help.

 Living with MS--Housing issues you may face